-The total fallout from the Bravo test (Figures 3.3 and 3.4) clearly show the tendency for the major activity to remain near the source latitude, there seems to be no evidence that debris was carried northward around the western side of the Pacific high-pressure cell.
-Almost no fallout occurred in Japan, and very little on Iwo Jima from the Bravo test.
+The total fallout from the Bravo test (Figures 3.3 and 3.4) clearly show the tendency for the major activity to remain near the source latitude.
+In marked contrast with the fallout from the Ivy series, there seems to be no evidence that debris was carried northward around the western side of the Pacific high-pressure cell.
+Almost no fallout occurred in Japan, and very little on Iwo Jima from the Bravo test, while Ivy Mike resulted in more fallout on Iwo Jima than on any of the other Pacific Islands.
+The difference between the two tests is a result of the seasonal difference in the location and intensity of the western cell of the Pacific high.
+This cell is almost non-existent, in the mean, during the winter and

-The difference